10 things grandchildren can learn from their grandparents

 When they were growing up, many senior citizens learned skills such as sewing, gardening, baking, farming or woodworking.
 These are great things to pass on to grandchildren, as they may not be commonly taught anymore, but are still very useful talents to possess.

 And grandparents may have learned things during their lifetime that have proved helpful.
-Need cleaning advice?
-No one is better than a grandmother, who has probably cleaned quite a few floors in her time.
 Lauren Harrison of Houston, Texas, says her grandmother helped her learn how to upcycle things she might have thrown away in the past.
 "Because she grew up in the Great Depression, she learned to never waste anything -- and it's helped me save a lot of money and reduce trash," Harrison says.

 Turn to grandparents for life lessons and other advice because they've often lived through the same or similar experience -- possibly more than once.
 "Knowing how my grandparents dealt with problems in their lives, and knowing that they got through everything just fine, makes me feel that I'll be okay, too," Bishop says.